 The intriguing acquisition details of the painting led me to spend many years researching the extended family of Governor Lachlan Macquarie, both in Australia and Scotland.

-THE PAINTING’S LONG JOURNEY HOME
+A LONG JOURNEY HOME FOR THE PAINTING

 In 1914 a woman living in New York, Agnes Flockhart (nee Porter) , contacted the Mitchell library offering to sell a number of items once belonging to Governor Macquarie.
 The last named item would turn out to be completely misidentified.